naoshibaikyu/superbuddn/test.md

 *Chuckling, Kayorei leaves the lounge for a while, the Joe following.*

-Crew Joe: I did not see the point in rhythmicly stomping my feet beside you, Miss Ballade.
+CrewJoe: I did not see the point in rhythmicly stomping my feet beside you, Miss Ballade.

 Kayorei: Don't call me "Miss".
 No one here plays DDR but me.
 I wanted a partner that run.
 Besides, you made my moves look less mechanical.

-Crew Joe: If you say so.
+CrewJoe: If you say so.

 %Little did they know... something evil was brewing back down on the planet...

-Sniper Joe: Your coffee, sir.
+SniperJoe: Your coffee, sir.

 Wily: Meh. *takes the coffee* I'm busy.
 Go away.

-Sniper Joe: Yes sir.
+SniperJoe: Yes sir.

 *Wily grumbles and turns back to his project... guiding a small ball to retrieve all the pellets from a ghost-ridden maze.
 The ghosts surround the little ball and close in, to which the ball turns itself inside out and disappears.*